Energy efficiency of infrared lamps

 Indeed, from an energy point of view, infrared lamps have a very short reaction time.
 In 1-3 seconds, the lamp turns on and reaches the desired temperature.
 The same applies to switching off or controlling the temperature.
 This is possible because the heat diffusion is not managed by conduction or convection, which require contact, but by radiation, which in this case has a wavelength of 0.78 µm and 10.0 µm, depending on the type of IR.

 IR lamps with an average wavelength can transform at least 92% of the electricity absorbed into heat radiation.
 They are therefore much more efficient than simple halogen lamps.

 At the nominal voltage indicated by the production factory, an IR lamp has an average lifespan of around 5000 hours.

-The temperatures provided by infrared lamp systems range from 800 K to 3200 K and the type of radiation and its mode of diffusion can be customized based on its use or the application of additional coatings.
+The temperatures provided by infrared lamp systems range from 800 K to 3200 K. The type of radiation and its mode of diffusion can be customized based on its use or the application of additional coatings.

 Uses and purposes